hackclub/hackclub/workshops/login_auth/readme.md

 ### Designing a webpage 💻 -

-Yea! it is the important part for this workshop, you need to design a webpage with login page card using:
+Yea! it is the important part for this workshop, you need to design a login webpage using:
 - HTML
 - CSS
 - JavaScript